ThirdAILabs/ner-backend/electron-ner-app/README.md

 MODEL_DIR=/path/to/models MODEL_TYPE=cnn_model npm run build
 ```

-Ensure that you have a python 3.11 environment activated when running the build command.
+Ensure that you have a clean python 3.11 environment activated when running the build command.

 /path/to/models should have a directory called cnn_model with cnn_model.pth inside, or it should have a directory called udt_model with udt_complete.model inside.